-In Virginia, hunting is allowed at Wildlife Management Areas and other public lands, including state and national forests, state parks and national wildlife refuges.
+In Virginia, hunting is allowed at Wildlife Management Areas and other public lands, including state and national forests, state parks and wildlife refuges.

 Hunting is prohibited at all national parks in Virginia, including Shenandoah National Park, Prince William Forest Park and Great Falls Park.

 From the parking area, this hike took me less than two hours, including time spent poking around the shelter area.

 After seeing the two hunters (one in the parking area, one near the lake), I didn’t see or hear any other hunters on my hike.
 It really was a non-issue.